Step-free access

 Step-free access stations have lifts or ramps - or a combination of both - so that customers don't have to use escalators or stairs to move between the street and the platform.
 See our page on wheelchair access and avoiding stairs.

-Currently 92 Tube stations (a third of them) and more than 60 London Overground stations have step-free access.
-All DLR stations and tram stops are step free.
+Currently 92 Tube stations (more than a third of them), more than 60 London Overground stations and all 41 Elizabeth line stations have step-free access.
+All DLR stations and tram stops are step-free, and we have one of the most accessible bus networks in the world.

 Tube